Ciguatera fish poisoning: Folk remedies

 Leaves of Heliotropium foertherianum (Boraginaceae) – also known as octopus bush – are used in many Pacific islands as a traditional medicine to treat ciguatera fish poisoning.
-Senescent octopus bush leaves contain rosmarinic acid and derivatives, which are known for their antiviral, antibacterial, antioxidant, and anti-inflammatory properties.
-Rosmarinic acid may remove the ciguatoxins from their sites of action, as well as being an anti-inflammatory.
+Octopus bush leaves contain rosmarinic acid and derivatives, which are known for their antiviral, antibacterial, antioxidant, and anti-inflammatory properties.

 An account of ciguatera poisoning from a linguistics researcher living on Malakula island, Vanuatu, indicates the local treatment: "We had to go with what local people told us: avoid salt and any seafood.
 Eat sugary foods.
 And they gave us a tea made from the roots of ferns growing on tree trunks.
 I don't know if any of that helped, but after a few weeks, the symptoms faded away".

 Various Caribbean folk and ritualistic treatments originated in Cuba and nearby islands.
 The most common old-time remedy involves bed rest subsequent to a guanabana juice enema.
 In Puerto Rico, natives drink a tea made from mangrove buttons, purportedly high in B vitamins, to flush the toxic symptoms from the system.
 There has never been a funded study of these treatments.
 Other folk treatments range from directly porting and bleeding the gastrointestinal tract to "cleansing" the diseased with a dove during a Santería ritual.